 Well, just, yes.
-The early weekend curfew of 10 p.m. at Washington Square Park didn’t made sense; it wasn’t the right way to handle any issues going on at the park.
+The early weekend curfew of 10 p.m. at Washington Square Park didn’t make sense; it wasn’t the right way to handle any issues going on at the park.
 It only inflamed the situation.
-Now, due to public push back, the curfew has now been rescinded.
+Now, due to public push back, the curfew has been rescinded.

 Although Mayor de Blasio on Brian Lehrer’s show earlier Friday, June 11th acted clueless as to whether the earlier curfew would continue; later that night, the NYC Parks Department told NY1 that “there was no plan to implement the 10 p.m. curfew.”

 Yay.
 The curfew ending has reverted this park’s closing time back to 12 midnight.
 The curfew began over Memorial Day weekend but was not enforced after last Saturday’s closing where people pushed back which involved police in riot gear and resulted in 23 arrests.

 Washington Square Park’s weekend curfew is midnight again, for now

 On Friday, NYC Parks officials told NY1 that there was no plan to implement the 10 p.m. curfew that had been enforced at Washington Square Park for the last two weekends